wai-blue/adios/examples/empty-app.md

 # Empty app

-In this example we will show how to create and empty Adios app, without being connected to the database.
+In this example we will show how to create and empty Adios app.

 ## Prepare the development environment